Educational Specialist Degree

 2. A portfolio must be successfully completed and approved by a portfolio review committee.

 A candidate for an Educational Specialist in Educational Leadership must complete a portfolio as part of the program of study for the degree of Educational Specialist.
-This portfolio is an edited, integrated collection of an Educational Leadership candidate’s evidence that competencies reflective of the Arkansas Standards and the Interstate School Leaders Standards have been acquired.
+This portfolio is an edited, integrated collection of an Educational Leadership candidate’s evidence that competencies have been acquired that are reflective of the current School Leaders Licensure Standards adopted by the state of Arkansas.
 It is NOT merely a file of course projects, nor is it a scrapbook of professional memorabilia.
 It is a collection of a student’s best work developed during his program of study.
 It should showcase the student’s best work as an educational leadership candidate and demonstrate the student’s expertise relative to the principles and standards for a district administrator.
 The portfolio is a collection of documents providing tangible evidence of the wide range of knowledge, dispositions, and skills possessed as a professional.
 The candidate’s portfolio is a work in progress and should be updated regularly throughout one’s program of study.
 It should provide evidence of the value-added concept from a Master Degree Portfolio.

 Special Conditions of Graduate Credit